jadenong/studynotes/physics/motion.md

   i) Think of three examples, one for each law, where Newton's laws of motions have application.

   ii) You are on a sled pulled by a dog, moving uphill on a mountain at constant speed.
 Assuming there is no frictional force, what the net force acting on you?
 Take the acceleration of gravity to be 10 ms<sup>-2</sup>, and your mass to be 60 kg.

+  iii) You hit a ping pong and tennis ball with the same force.
+What are the accelerations of each ball relative to each other, at the time of your hitting them (i.e. do they have the same acceleration?)?
+Why?
 </details>